abhishekswain/jasmine2-protractor-utils/README.md

     };
 ```

-## path
+## package

- This is the plugin path , 'node_modules/jasmine2-protractor-utils/index.js' usually
+ This is the plugin package name , same as of npm module name for the plugin , 'jasmine2-protractor-utils' usually and preferably

 ## screenshotOnExpectFailure